Duncan Lunan and Science Fiction

 Three of the stories that I wrote during the 1971 postal strike were published eventually, after revision.
 Two of them were time-travel stories, ‘The Day and the Hour’ and ‘In the Arctic, Out of Time’, which took 15 years and 18½ years respectively to get into print.
 Both then gained Nebula Award recommendations, justifying my faith in them.
 ‘With Time Comes Concord’ was another long-delayed story with Nebula recommendations, and I had in mind to collect them as time-travel by land, sea and air.
 Later I wrote ‘Carrying the Fire’, and in 2012 Gary Gibson collected all my time-travel stories to date as the kindle book “With Time Comes Concord and other stories”.
 The same year the Centre for Contemporary Arts in Glasgow commissioned me to write still another time-travel story (‘Galileo at the High Frontier’) and in September 2016 Shoreline of Infinity republished them all in paperback with my original title for the collection, “The Elements of Time”.
 Sydney Jordan had illustrated ‘With Time Comes Concord’ for Analog and he has now illustrated all the stories, as well as providing a colour cover based on ‘Riding the Fire’.

 Although for many recent years I’ve been writing mainly non-fiction, in 2008 I restarted reviewing SF and fantasy, for Concatenation, Interzone and now Shoreline of Infinity.
-In 2015 Shoreline published one of my earlier unpublished stories, and Michael Collins published another in 40p Magazine; but I had a new one in “Thirty Years of Rain”, and Shoreline now have several new ones of mine in press, so my SF involvement is far from over.
+In 2015 Shoreline published one of my earlier unpublished stories, and Michael Collins published another in 40p Magazine; but I had a new one in“Thirty Years of Rain”, and several previously unpublished ones will appear in two collections of my space-travel stories, “From the Moon to the Stars” and “The Other Side of the Interface”, both to be published by Other Side Books (the first in July 2019), with illustrations by Sydney Jordan, so my SF involvement is far from over.’